SASSA Social Security Grants

 The Department of Military Veterans issued the War Veterans Grant to individuals who bravely served in conflicts such as the Second World War (1939–1945) or the Korean War (1950–1953).

-Veterans who meet the eligibility criteria, including being above the age of 60, receive a monthly payment of R2200 to support them in their later years.
+Veterans who meet the eligibility criteria, including those above 60, receive a monthly payment of R2,210 to support them in their later years.
 These veterans sacrificed greatly for their country, enduring the hardships and dangers of war to defend freedom and uphold peace.

 The Second World War saw global conflict on an unprecedented scale, involving numerous countries and resulting in immense human suffering and loss of life.